wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 Decoding
 ^^^^^^^^

-In the decoding phase, the log analysis looks for a decoder matching the log.
+In the decoding phase, the analysis engine looks for a decoder matching the log.
 The matching decoder then extracts defined fields from that specific log.

 Sample log and its extracted info: